Cannabis has emerged as a widely regarded substance and is gaining a lot of traction around the world with legislators.

 Laws and Legal Status

-The Comprehensive Drug Abuse Prevention and Control Act of 1970 made Cannabis an illegal substance within the United States.
+The Comprehensive Drug Abuse Prevention and Control Act of 1970 made cannabis an illegal substance within the United States.
 Since then many states have legalized recreational and medicinal use of the substance.
-Currently 11 states have legalized the recreational use of Cannabis and 33 states have legalized the medicinal use of Cannabis.
+Currently, as of 2019, 11 states have legalized the recreational use of cannabis and 33 states have legalized the medicinal use of cannabis.
 The legalization of medicinal cannabis started in 1996.
-However, during this time the federal government could still interfere in Cannabis use within these legalized states.
+However, during this time the federal government could still interfere in cannabis use within these legalized states.
 In 2014 the Rohrabacher-Farr amendment passed prohibiting the federal government from interfering with state implemented medical cannabis laws.

-The overall pharmacology of Cannabis is still relatively unknown due to the strict government regulations scientists must navigate in order to study the substance.
-We do know the basic pharmacology of the substance.
-The cannabinoids contained within Cannabis cause the psychoactive and therapeutic effects of the plant.
-The primary psychoactive substance is THC which metabolized into CBN once ingested.
+Although we know the overall pharmacology of cannabis is still relatively unknown due to the strict government regulations scientists must navigate in order to study the substance.
+The phytocompounds and phytonutrients contained within cannabis, individually and/or collectively, cause the psychoactive and therapeutic effects of the plant.
+The primary psychoactive substance is THC which is metabolized into CBN once ingested.
 CBN then binds to the cannabinoid receptors within the brain.

-Before we can discuss whether or not Cannabis is toxic, we first need to define what makes a substance toxic.
+First: What makes a substance toxic?
 Toxicity is defined based on different levels of exposure required for a substance to cause harm to a human or animal.
 The level of toxicity measures the dose required to cause harm to a human as even water can be toxic in too high of a dose and lethal snake venom can be non-toxic in a small enough dose.
 A common measurement of toxicity is the LD50 which measures the lethal dose for half of the tested organisms.

 According to the Australian Department of Health, the LD50 is approximately 130mg/KG of THC.
 This means for an average human the lethal dose of THC would be 8.45KG, or nearly 19 pounds, of THC.
-Considering a strong strain of Cannabis that contains 25% THC, this would be approximately 75 pounds of smoked Cannabis prior to reaching a lethal level of THC in the body.
+If someone had cannabis that contained 25% THC, it would take approximately 75 pounds of smoked cannabis before reaching a lethal level of THC in the body.

 The table below shows other potential drug interactions with Cannabis: